sameemul-haque/TranscribeTool/README.md

 ```

 6. Open your web browser and go to the URL provided by Streamlit.
-7. Upload a video file using the file uploader.
+7. Upload a video or audio file using the file uploader.
 8. Wait for the transcription process to complete.
-9. View the full text extracted from the video and its segmented text.
+9. View the full text extracted from the file and its segmented text.

 ## Acknowledgements